asheroto/Root-Certificate-Updater/README.md

 You can either:

-- Download the `.ps1` script directly from this repository
+- Download the [latest code-signed release](https://github.com/asheroto/Root-Certificate-Updater/releases/latest/download/UpdateRootCertificates.ps1) of the script

 **OR**